nickboorer/HTML_CSS/docs/notes/CSS Q&A.md

     - not considered good practice:
       - it overrides both of the other two methods if they also exist
       - it is very difficult to maintain and update accurately

+- **Between a rule that uses one class selector and one that uses three type selectors, which has higher specificity**
+  - The rule with the class selector has higher specificity
+    - a class selector always beats any number of type selectors